yongghongg/stock-symbol/README.md

 ```

 # Further reads
-Check out this blog post for a detailed tutorial with output examples and the motivation behind stocksymbol.
+Check out this blog post (coming soon) for a detailed tutorial with output examples and the motivation behind stocksymbol.